Meaning of Divisional or Project Weighted Average Cost of Capital

 These subjective adjustments are also not fail-safe.
 They are better than using the overall Co.’s WACC for all projects.
 All it can do is that it can reduce the chances or risk of selecting a bad project.

 Advantages of Divisional WACC

 The prime advantage of divisional or project WACC is that it can make the process of selecting projects more efficient and effective.
-Although it cannot completely eradicate the possibility of error in the selection of projects, it can reduce the risk to a great extent.
+Although it cannot completely eradicate the possibility of error in selecting projects, it can reduce the risk to a great extent.

 Disadvantages of Divisional WACC

 It also has a risk of a wrong decision of accepting and rejecting a project.
 For example, D, F, and G are in a high-risk category but all three are not having the same risk.
-Suppose, D is less risky than G but this approach will evaluate both the projects with 18% hurdle rate only.
+Suppose D is less risky than G, but this approach will only evaluate both projects with 18% hurdle rate.
 To further streamline the process, we can increase the categories from 3 to 5.
 Introduce one category between low and moderate and another category between moderate and high.

 Ideally, each project should be objectively analyzed and the risk and cost should be determined.
 But, it is practically not possible because of the limitation of data.
 On the top, the cost and time of conducting such a research also do not guarantee the perfect solution.
 Under that situation, such workarounds are the only practical solutions with their inbuilt pros and cons.